Join a Living Learning Community

 "The Great Issues Scholars program was an extraordinarily formative aspect of my freshman year experience here at Dartmouth.
 Being a scholar in residence, I was fully immersed in the GIS community at all times and I found it to be incredibly supportive, warm, and engaging.
 From staying up into the wee hours of the morning hearing about my hallmates' lives in Brazil or Kenya, to sipping homemade pho in the common room, my GIS experience gave me a taste of the world in this small corner of campus.
 After every morning breakfast, lunch discussion, and evening lecture, I left with a sense of gratitude for the privilege I had to be in a program that allowed me to meet with some of the most inspiring international figures of our time.
 Here, at Dartmouth, it is easy to get caught up in our little college bubble and forget about the broader world around us.
 As an elite educational institution, it is vital that we continuously burst that bubble and step into our role in the global community.
 What I love about the Dickey Center and, more specifically, the GIS program is that it builds the framework to allow students to view themselves and this community in an international context and provides the resources for them to take action all over the world."

-- Julia Snodgrass, Global Village, Great Issue Scholars
+- Julia Snodgrass, Great Issue Scholars

 "I think DEN has many resources and a large network.
 There are east coast and west coast trips during the breaks to visit alums and their startups, which I think are very meaningful and interesting.
 We have weekly dinner discussion.
 Everyone on the floor is very smart, and many of them have their startups already."

-- Yangling Lei, DEN in Residence
+- Yangling Lei, Entrepreneurship LLC